yig/RetrosImprovWeb/README.md

 For HTML layout and copy:

++ \_layouts/*
 + \_includes/*

 For People and Shows:

 + \_config.yml
-+ \_layouts/*

 For fonts and colors:

 + \_data/template.yml

-The theme is called Agency (https://jekyllthemes.io/theme/agency-jekyll-theme) with some minor edits.
+The Jekyll theme is called Agency (https://jekyllthemes.io/theme/agency-jekyll-theme) with some minor edits.